ailinzi/xianlinzi/Pooling-FAQ.md

 ## I have more questions, where do I ask?
-Join dedicated Keybase room: @chia_network.public#pools Friendly reminder do NOT at `@` or Direct Message (DM) developers or mods.
-Just post your questions Keybase and we will answer when we have a moment.
+Join dedicated Keybase room: @chia_network.public#pools

+Friendly reminder: do NOT at `@` or Direct Message (DM) developers or mods.
+Just post your questions in Keybase and we will answer when we have a moment.

 # Technical FAQ